nodejs/readable-stream/GOVERNANCE.md

 meeting.
 The call for a vote must be seconded by a majority of the WG or else the discussion will continue.
 Simple majority wins.

-Note that changes to WG membership require unanimous consensus.
+Note that changes to WG membership require a majority consensus.
 See "WG Membership" above.